diogoff/trackml-100/README.md

 * For each particle id, we also keep the sequence of _weights_ that correspond to the particle hits (see the dataset description for a definition of _weight_).

-Next is a group by sequence of detector ids, with the following aggregations being performed:
+Now that hits are grouped by particle, we will group particles by sequence of detectors (route):

-* For each sequence of _detector ids_, we group all the particles that have traveled across that sequence of detectors.
-The hit positions for those particles will be stored in a 2D array where each row represents a different particle.
-Specifically, each row contains the list of hit positions as the particle goes through the sequence of detectors.
+* For each sequence of _detector ids_, we group all the particles that have traveled through that sequence of detectors.
+The hit positions are stored in a 2D array where each row represents a different particle and each column represents a different detector.

-* As before, we keep the _weights_ that correspond to each hit.
-These are also now stored in a 2D array, where each row contains the weights for a different particle.
-Specifically, each row contains the weights for the particle hits, as the particle goes through the sequence of detectors.
+* The corresponding hit weights are also stored in a 2D array.

 Now, we are _not_ going to keep multiple particles for each sequence of detectors.
-Instead, our goal is to keep only the "mean trajectory" of the particles that have traveled across the same sequence of detectors.
+Instead, our goal is to keep only the "mean trajectory" of the particles that have traveled across the same route.

 For this purpose:

-* We calculate the _count_ of particles that have traveled across the same sequence of detectors.
+* We calculate the _count_ of particles that have traveled across each route.

-* We calculate the mean _position_ of the particle hits at each detector, along the sequence of detectors.
+* We calculate the mean _position_ of the particle hits at each detector, along each route.

-* We calculate the mean _weight_ of the particle hits at each detector, along the sequence of detectors.
+* We calculate the mean _weight_ of the particle hits at each detector, along each route.

-Such "mean trajectory" (defined by the mean position of particle hits at each detector along a sequence of detectors) is called a _route_.
+The end result - in the form of a list of route, count, positions and weights - is saved to a CSV file (`event*-particles.csv`).

-The results are sorted by _count_ in descending order, so that the routes that have been traveled by the largest number of particles are listed first.
+These results are sorted by _count_ in descending order, so that the routes that have been traveled by the largest number of particles will be considered first in the next step.

-As a result of this first step, we will have a `routes.csv` file of about 23.5 GB.

 ### What is `qsub_routes.py`?

 Nothing special.
 Only the command that runs `routes.py` as a single worker on a [PBS](https://www.pbspro.org/) cluster.

+As a result of this second step, we will have a `routes.csv` file of about 23.5 GB.

 ## The third step: _tracks_